 How much do oil companies make on each dollar I spend on gas?

-The latest published data for the fourth quarter of 2011 shows the oil and natural gas industry earned 6.2 cents for every dollar of sales.
-These earnings are in line with the average of other major U.S. manufacturing industries, which earned 8.3 cents for every dollar of sales.
+The latest published data for the fourth quarter of 2013 shows the oil and natural gas industry earned 6.3 cents for every dollar of sales in comparison with all manufacturing, which earned 8.6 cents for every dollar of sales.

 Like other sectors, the oil and natural gas industry strives to maintain a healthy earnings capability to remain competitive and benefit its millions of shareholders, across the country and in all walks of life.
 Healthy earnings also allow the industry to invest in innovative technologies that improve our environment and increase American energy production—leading the search for new technologies and energy sources that will provide a more secure tomorrow.